Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Introduction

-In graph learning, graph neural networks (GNNs)~\cite{Wu2021GNNSurvey} have been used as the \textit{de facto} architecture, since they can effectively encode the graph structure along with the node (or edge) features.
-Among various GNNs~\cite{Kipf2017GCN,Hamilton2017GraphSAGE,Xu2019GIN}, several models have successfully incorporated the self-attention mechanism~\cite{Bahdanau2014attention, Vaswani2017attention} into the message passing neural networks (MPNNs)~\cite{Gilmer2017mpnn, Bronstein2021mpnn}, \textit{e.g.}, GAT~\cite{Velickovic2018gat}.
-Such architectures have effectively allowed to adaptively weigh the incoming information during message passing.
+\paragraph{Background \& motivation.} In graph learning, graph neural networks (GNNs)~\cite{Wu2021GNNSurvey} have been used as the \textit{de facto} architecture, since they can effectively encode the graph structure along with node (or edge) features.
+Among various GNNs, several models have successfully incorporated the self-attention mechanism~\cite{Vaswani2017attention} into message passing neural networks (MPNNs)~\cite{Gilmer2017mpnn, Bronstein2021mpnn}.
+Such (self-)attention-based MPNNs (dubbed \textbf{Att-GNNs}) have been one of the staple GNN architectures, and the self-attention mechanism of Att-GNNs themselves has been extensively analyzed in the literature~\cite{Knyazev2019graphattention, Lee2019gatsurvey, Sun2023gatsurvey}.\footnote{As such, we refer to the term `GNN' as MPNN-style architectures unless explicitly stated otherwise.} Furthermore, several studies have focused solely on analyzing GAT~\cite{Velickovic2018gat}, the most representative Att-GNN model~\cite{Mustafa2023gat, Fountoulakiso2023gat}.